-7 Do particular laws or regulations apply to the assessment of vertical restraints in specific sectors of industry?
+7 Do particular laws or regulations apply to the assessment of vertical restraints in specific sectors of industry (motor cars, insurance, etc)?
 Please identify the rules and the sectors they cover.

 Yes.
-Under section 10(1) of the CA, an agreement affecting trade between EU member states but exempt from the article 81(1) prohibition by virtue of an EU regulation must also be considered by any UK court and by the OFT as similarly exempt from the chapter I prohibition.
+Under section 10(1) of the CA, an agreement affecting trade between EU member states but exempt from the article 101(1) TFEU prohibition by virtue of an EU regulation must be considered by any UK court and by the OFT as similarly exempt from the chapter I prohibition.
 Section 10(2) extends that same analysis to agreements that do not affect trade between EU member states but that would otherwise be exempted under an EU regulation were they to have such effect.
-Thus, certain motor vehicle distribution and repair agreements falling within the commission's Motor Vehicle Block Exemption (see EU chapter) will be exempt from the chapter I prohibition (see, for example, OFT press release of 24 January 2006, in relation to TVR).
-Other industry-specific block exemption regulations exist but none of these is targeted specifically at vertical restraints.
+Thus, certain motor vehicle distribution and repair agreements whose provisions fall within the European Commission's Motor Vehicle Block Exemption (see EU chapter) will be exempt from the chapter I prohibition (see, for example, OFT press release of 24 January 2006, in relation to TVR).